GeoscienceAustralia/dea-knowledge-hub/docs/validation/yearly-report/index.md

 # Yearly reports

-Here are all the yearly validation reports of the past two years.
+Here are all the yearly validation reports to date.

 :::{tableofcontents}
 :titlesonly: